Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-86-into-the-fold.md

 “Yeah.”
 Vemik coiled up his tail and plopped himself down.
 “And wait.
 We’re early.”

 “Okay.”
 Alex looked around for anything to sit on and, not seeing anything, shrugged and folded himself down cross-legged.
-“How long are we going to have to---oh.
+“How long are we going to have to - oh.
 Hello, sir.”

-The Great Father of the Gao didn’t *look* like he should be quiet, but Alex knew from Yekiidaa that gao could move like a whisper no matter *how* big they were, if they moved gently…which Daar had done until he spied Vemik, at which point---
+The Great Father of the Gao didn’t *look* like he should be quiet, but Alex knew from Yekiidaa that gao could move like a whisper no matter *how* big they were, if they moved gently…which Daar had done until he spied Vemik, at which poin-

 Vemik hooted and sprang to his feet with a thrust of his tail, but he was too slow.
 Every line of Daar's impossible physique exploded into sharp relief as the Great Father surged forward with a lightning-strike pounce almost too fast to see.
 The floor *shuddered* under the force of his explosive push, and the whole *building* *shook* as Vemik was slammed right off the platform and into the concrete wall on the other side of the room.